Holidays in the Cook Islands

 Cook Islands highlights

 A stunning South Pacific gem, it’s hard to put into words just how breathtakingly beautiful Aitutaki lagoon really is.
 That’s why you need to see it for yourself on either a half-day or full-day cruise, where a dreamy network of turquoise channels weave in between pristine white sandy cays.
 Stop off a few times along the way so you can snorkel the crystal-clear waters among a kaleidoscope of fish.
-Make sure you pack your passport and stop off at One Foot Island – home to the world’s most rustic passport office.
+On these Aitutaki tours, make sure you pack your passport and stop off at One Foot Island – home to the world’s most rustic passport office.
 The footprint stamp you’ll get here is the ultimate Cook Islands souvenir and possibly one of the most sought-after passport stamps in the world.
 Either way, you won’t want to go home from your Cook Islands holiday without yours!

 For a comprehensive understanding of the culture, history and landscape of Rarotonga, head out on a Pa’s Nature Walk through the island’s interior, renowned treks curated by a local legend.
 Clamber up roots, cross streams and witness ancient Polynesian carvings in volcanic mountainsides as you hike through Rarotonga’s wild centre.
 Learn about the plants and trees which have sustained the health of islanders for generations, even trying some of the traditional herbal remedies yourself.
 Now in his twilight years, Pa has passed the reins onto his family, who now emulate his fascinating and insightful treks for visitors.